Adamkiewicz reaction

 The Adamkiewicz reaction is part of a biochemical test used to detect the presence of the amino acid tryptophan in proteins.
 When concentrated sulfuric acid is combined with a solution of protein and glyoxylic acid, a red/purple colour is produced.
 It was named after its discoverer, Albert Wojciech Adamkiewicz.
 Pure sulfuric acid and a minimal amount of pure formaldehyde, along with an oxidizing agent introduced into the sulfuric acid, allow the reaction to proceed.
 Later studies clarified the reaction's dependence on glyoxylic acid and its specific interaction with the amino acid tryptophan.
 These findings also shed light on the underlying chemical mechanism.

 Dependence on glyoxylic acid

-In 1901, researchers Fredricks Hopkins and Sydney W. Cole determined that glyoxylic acid, an impurity in acetic acid, was an essential component in the Adamkiewicz reaction.
+In 1901, researchers Fredrick Hopkins and Sydney W. Cole determined that glyoxylic acid, an impurity in acetic acid, was an essential component in the Adamkiewicz reaction.
 It was observed that the violet-red characteristic of the reaction occurred only when glyoxylic acid was present in the acetic acid used in the reaction.
 Without glyoxylic acid, the reaction failed, even if other conditions remained unchanged.
 Their work demonstrated that glyoxylic acid, in the presence of concentrated sulfuric acid and tryptophan, reacted with proteins to produce the characteristic violet-red coloration of the Adamkiewicz reaction.